retroelec/T-HMI-C64/README.md

-# C64 Emulator for the development board Lilygo T-HMI (T-HMI-C64)
+# C64 Emulator on an ESP32-S3 with BLE keyboard for development board Lilygo T-HMI

 C64 emulator for the development board Lilygo T-HMI equipped with an ESP32-S3 chip, a 2.8 inch touch display LCD screen (ST7789V driver) and a SD card slot.
+The keyboard for the emulator is simulated by an Android app, communication between the app and the emulator is realized using BLE (Bluetooth Low Energy).

 <img src="doc/donkey_kong.png" alt="class diagram" width="600"/>